amir-mahboobi/codeigniter-form-creator/readme.txt

 "{input-place}" will replace with element.

-"render("element name","options")" for rendering ech form element by their name.
+"render("element name","options")" for rendering each form element by their name.

 options=> for adding custom attributes to a form element.